Djanghao/provider-hub-py/README.md

 * Use your self-hosted model with this provider by supplying valid `model`, `provider`, `base_url`, and `api_key`.
 * This provider requires `base_url` and `api_key` at initialization.

+**Gemini**

+* Gemini-2.5-Flash and Pro models have "thinking" enabled by default to enhance quality.
+When using 2.5-Flash, you can disable thinking by setting the thinking budget to zero, but 2.5-Pro only works in thinking mode.
+* Gemini-2.0 models does not support thinking.
+* Gemini models does not support `stream_options`.

 ---